jonghyuneya/aiml-k.github.io/content/post/21-06-29-AGC5.1/index.md

   - admin
 ---

 CONGRATULATIONS to all participants of team 'AIL-K', for ranking national top sixth in 5th AI Grand Challenge Stage 1 Competition!
-It was our first participation to AI Grand Challenge, and we were
+It was our first participation to AI Grand Challenge -- a series of largest government-hosted AI competition since 2017.

 <!--more-->